dozieeze/DFT-Hub-U-ML-Predictor/README.md

 display_feature_importance(models, X, best_fold_data, y)
 ```

+**Explanation:**
+- **Purpose:** This section displays and plots the feature importance for the best performing models for each target variable.
+- **Process:** It uses the `display_feature_importance` function to extract, sort, and plot the feature importance for each model and target.

 ## Conclusion

-This repository provides a robust framework for evaluating and comparing the performance of various regression models on multiple target properties.
+This script provides a robust framework for evaluating and comparing the performance of various regression models on multiple target properties.
 The cross-validation techniques and feature importance analysis offer insights into the model's predictive power and the significance of each feature.
+By following the steps outlined in this README, users can load their data, define models, train and evaluate them, and visualize the results to make informed decisions about their machine learning models.